jackgray/web-recorder/README.md

 #### Configuration/hosting options
 HTTPS is a requirement for the web recording API, which this program uses.
 I found proxying the localhost to a registered domain using Cloudflare's Argo Tunnels to be the fastest way to get up and running (and for free), but you may also choose to purchase and manage your own certificates from a certificate authority

-##### Manually dealing with CA certificates -- tested and works with Local nginx and Azure container instances
+##### Manually managing CA certificates -- tested and works with Local nginx and Azure container instances

 This is the cheapest method I found using CA certs from a certificate authority (also more secure than self-signed certs)